Parents A to Z Guide

 L-109B, Student Organization Center

-The Office of Residence Life works to accommodate students in University housing and to assist them in their transition to college and living independently.
-There are 25 resident assistants who serve as student staff and are on duty daily in the residence halls.
-RAs host programs to build community and address transition issues such as homesickness, learning about the city, how to do laundry and personal safety.
-This fosters an environment of healthy living, academic advancement and social interaction.
+The Office of Residence Life accommodates students in University housing and to assists them in their transition to college and living independently.
+In partnership with our residents, we work to enhance the Saint Xavier experience by providing safe and supportive living communities.
+There are 20 resident assistants who serve as student staff and are on duty daily in the residence halls.
+RAs create intentional connections with and among their peers and engages them in programming which fosters healthy living, respect, academic advancement and social interaction. interaction.
 Residents appreciate being steps away from campus resources such as the library, classrooms, dining facilities and the fitness center.
 The residential experience gives students opportunities to be involved with hall council and leadership positions.
-Students on campus are available for study groups, club meetings, attendance at sporting events and all activities hosted by the University.
+Students on campus are available for study groups, club meetings, attendance at sporting events, co-curricular events and all activities hosted by the University.
+Stay Here.
+Go Far.

 Room 110, Rubloff Hall